debetimi/hbx/financial_accounting/mod2.md

 ### 2.2.3 Payments Received in Advanced

 **Unearned/Defered Revenue** - A liability account associated with an Obligation to Provide Service.
 As we provide service we decrease this liability (debit) and increase equity (credit)

+### 2.2.4 Prepayments

+Prepayments are recorded as an asset.
+The prepayment asset is debited as service is provided, and the corresponding expense account is credited.

+## 2.3 The Trial Balance

+## 2.3.1 Building a Trial Balance

+**Trial Balance** - List of all a business's accounts that are balances of the debt and the amount in each account.
+The total of all the debit balance accounts must equal all of the credit balance account

+The balances from all the T-Accounts are listed in the Trial Balance.
+Expense/Asset accounts will typically have debit balances and Liability/Equity/Revenue accounts will typically have credit balances.

+Trial balance - The trial balance gets its name from the idea that it provides a test, or trial, to make sure that total debits are equal to total credits.